thisisqubika/react-native-template/README.md

 After that you should proceed as with any javascript project:
 - Go to your project's root folder and run `npm install`.
-- Create a `.env` file to store all your configuration constants.
-Remember to not commit this file, since it can store sensible information of your product.
 - Run `npm run ios` or `npm run android` to start your application!

 ### Option #2: Copy the structure to your project